jlevy/the-art-of-command-line/README.md

 - Another option to get Unix look and feel under Windows is [Cash](https://github.com/dthree/cash).
 Note that only very few Unix commands and command-line options are available in this environment.

 - An alternative option to get GNU developer tools (such as GCC) on Windows is [MinGW](http://www.mingw.org/) and its [MSYS](http://www.mingw.org/wiki/msys) package, which provides utilities such as bash, gawk, make and grep.
 MSYS doesn't have all the features compared to Cygwin.
+MinGW is particularly useful for creating native Windows ports of Unix tools.

 ## More resources